Libya–Russia relations: Since 2011

 However, on 2 March 2017, talks took place in Moscow between Foreign Minister Sergei Lavrov, Deputy Foreign Minister Mikhail Bogdanov, and a delegation from the GNA led by Vice Premier Ahmed Maiteeq and Foreign Minister Mohamed Taha Siala.
 They discussed the ongoing crisis in Libya and possible solutions, with the Russian side reportedly stressing the need for dialogue between the GNA and the House of Representatives.
 On the same day, Mohammed al-Dairi, the Tobruk government's foreign minister, said that he welcomed Russia's increasing interest in Libya.
 The talks were viewed by some analysts as an effort by the GNA to increase relations with Russia in response to its increasing ties with the House of Representatives.
 Sergei Lavrov stated during the meeting that Russia is interested in helping Libya overcome the crisis and that it maintains contact with all Libyan factions.

 During the Mediterranean Dialogue forum in Rome in December 2017, Deputy Prime Minister Ahmed Maiteeq stated that he expects Russia to take part in assisting the rebuilding of Libya after the ongoing civil war is settled.
 He also said they further want to increase bilateral relations.
 Several days earlier, Russian deputy foreign minister Mikhail Bogdanov met with Bashir Saleh Bashir, a former aide of Gaddafi, and reiterated that Russia will contribute to a peace settlement in the country.

-On 3 July 2020, Russian Foreign Minister Sergey Lavrov informed that Russia will open its embassy in Libya.
-However, stated that it will be temporarily based in Tunisia.
+On 3 July 2020, Russian Foreign Minister Sergey Lavrov stated that Russia will open its embassy in Libya.
+However, he also stated that it will be temporarily based in Tunisia.

+By 2024 Russia had also built relations with strong men outside the UN recognised government, and constructed a number of secret airbases in rebel areas, probably as a bulwark to its Africa program.